sokuhatiku/read-unity-version-action/README.md

 ### `editorVersion`

-The version to required.
+The version required by project.

 ## Example usage

 ```
 uses: sokuhatiku/read-unity-version-action@v1
 with:
-  projectPath: './unity-project'
+  projectPath: 'your-unity-project'
 ```